How To Stimulate Your Vagus To Lift Your Mood (From Science)

 • More Ways To Relax Via Vagus Nerve

-- Splashing cold water on the face — Cold exposure is an effective way to activate the vagus nerve.
-You could splash cold water on your face or take a cold shower (or dip in an ice-bathtub) to activate your vagus.
+2. Splashing cold water on the face — Cold exposure is a known way to activate the vagus nerve.
+You could splash cold water on your face, wash your feet with cold water, take a cold shower, dip in an ice-bathtub, to activate your vagus.

 Facts About The Vagus Nerve

-The name “vagus” comes from Latin, meaning “wandering,” and so the nerve is also named the “wandering nerve.”
+“Vagus” comes from Latin, meaning “wandering,” and so the nerve is also called the “wandering nerve.”

-These are some of the things that your vagus nerves do:
+These are some of the most vital functions of the vagus nerves:

 Since we are on the parasympathetic system, let’s get a view from above of our nervous system: